submariner-io/enhancements/coastguard/clustersetnetworkpolicy.md

 * A similar CRD structure would be more familiar to existing Kubernetes users.
 * Translating the structure to vanilla Kubernetes `NetworkPolicy` objects should be straightforward.
 * Not interfering with any existing vanilla `NetworkPolicy` resources.
-* The cluster's CNI takes carte of the actual implementation details of the policy enforcement.
+* The cluster's CNI takes care of the actual implementation details of the policy enforcement.
 * Under complete control of Submariner, rather than risking conflicts with other systems that might be managing these resources.
 * Ability to define additional clusterset-wide concerns in the CRD.